dailing/MobileTextInput/README.md

 ## Stopping the Server

 Press `Ctrl+C` in the terminal where the server is running to stop it.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.